Theresiap/PP/Hangman/Hangman-Game.md

     """
     return random.choice(wordlist)

-# end of helper code
-# -----------------------------------

-# Load the list of words into the variable wordlist
-# so that it can be accessed from anywhere in the program
+# Load the list of words into the variable wordlist so that it can be accessed from anywhere in the program
 wordlist = loadWords()

 def isWordGuessed(secretWord, lettersGuessed):